top of page

 Only when something breaks down, the hammer breaks, the keyboard sticks, the car stalls, do things become present-at-hand (Vorhandenheit).
 Only then do we step back and observe them as objects with properties.
 Only then do we think about them, reason about them, solve problems.

-GOFAI, that is, Good Old Fashioned AI, assumed intelligence meant manipulating internal symbolic representations of external objects via exhaustively codified rules.
+GOFAI, that is, Good Old Fashioned AI, assumed human intelligence meant manipulating internal symbolic representations of external objects via exhaustively codified rules.
 Everything was present-at-hand.
 Everything about the world was and could be made explicit.
 Everything was a fact with properties that could be encoded as symbols and manipulated according to rule sets.
 But that's not how beings exist in the world.
 Not beings like you and me.

 When I walked into my college math lab in 1990, I didn't explicitly represent "doorway with specific dimensions at coordinates X,Y,Z with door in open position enabling passage."
 I pressed into the possibility of going through.
 My body responded to an affordance, ecological psychologist James Gibson's term for the action possibilities the environment offers.
 The doorway solicited me to enter.